Title: The Teatime Mystery (Jenny Starling #6)

 Genre: Cozy Mystery

-The Teatime Mystery is the sixth book in the Jenny Starling series.
+The Teatime Mystery is the sixth book in Faith Martin’s Jenny Starling Mystery series.
 If you have been following my blog for some time now, you would know that I have been following the Jenny Starling series since the beginning of this year.
 The first six books in this series were published between 2014 to 2016 and are now republished by Joffe Books.
 The seventh book, The Country Inn Mystery is a brand new book in this series and will be released sometime this month.

 Enough of chitchat, let’s get on to the review.
 So, as I said before, I have been following this series, blah, blah, blah and having read the first five books, here’s the brief idea of how the story usually proceeds: Jenny Starling is a Junoesque, travelling cook.
 She’s tall, well-built and travels around in her cherry-red van.
 But wherever she goes, crime seems to follow her – mostly murder.
 The police are now aware of her amateur sleuthing.
 In fact, they allow her to solve the crime – yeah, you read that right, she solves it before the police do.